-TA Sessions (Tentative):
+TA Sessions:

-There will be two to four TA sessions where the TA reviews the lecture notes and answers course-related questions.
+There will be two TA sessions, one before each exam, where the TA reviews the lecture notes and answers course-related questions.
 Besides, some of the homework or other exercise questions will be discussed in detail during the TA sessions.
 While full attendance is not required, you are strongly encouraged to go to the TA sessions.